usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_201.md

 ## XProc as XML

 An XProc pipeline takes the form of an XML &ldquo;document entity&rdquo;.
 Unless you are concerned to write an XML parser (which is not very likely for XProc's natural constituency), this typically means an XML file, that is to say a file encoded in plain text (typically the UTF-8 serialization of Unicode, or alternatively another form of &ldquo;plain text&rdquo; supported by your system or environment), and following the rules of XML syntax.
-These rules include how elements and attributes and other XML features are encoded in **tags** that
+These rules include how elements and attributes and other XML features are encoded in **tags** that:

 * Follow the rules with respect to naming, whitespace, delimiters and reserved characters
 * Are correctly balanced, with an end tag for every start tag – for a `<start>` there must be a `</start>` (an end to the start).